Cognitive Reframing: How To See Things From A Different Angle

 Recently, I left behind my nomadic life and felt like I regressed a huge amount.
 Suddenly, I was back living with my mum, with no money, no car, and working in a cafe.
 I did not feel good about my life.

-My mind would constantly jump to the defeatest, victim mindset.
 Poor me, I’m so lost, things are not going well for me.
-I would start spiraling downhill and get into a dark frame of mind.

-But every time I started going into a cycle of self-pity, I caught myself.
+I would start spiraling downhill and get into a dark frame of mind, but every time I started cycling down into self-pity I caught myself.
 I challenged my beliefs.
-I disputed what my ego was telling me, that I’m a loser, a failure, that I’ll never make it in life.
+I disputed what my ego was telling me, that I’m a loser and I’ll never have a good life.

 Instead, I reframed the situation in a way that this is good.

-Yeah, sure.
-The situation isn’t perfect.
-But when I view it in a way where this is actually what I need right now, and this situation is giving me the incentive to meditate more, take courses, and focus on my work, I feel much more at peace.
+When I view it in a way where this is actually what I need right now, and this situation is giving me the incentive to meditate more, take courses, and focus on my work, I feel much more at peace.

-So make sure you challenge the thoughts and feelings that pop up, and give them a run for their money.
+So make sure you challenge the thoughts and feelings that pop up and give them a run for their money.

 Look at the higher perspective